 I was disappointed in my value drawing even though I managed to improve it somewhat.
 However, I did like this artistic and psychologically-applicable advice from Paul: “Deal with the dark side of the form first and then work your way into the light.”

-In week ten, we had the opportunity to do sustained drawings of another model and integrate what we’d learned about proportion, shape, gesture, negative space, and line.
+In week ten (our last week), we had the opportunity to do sustained drawings of another model and integrate what we’d learned about proportion, shape, gesture, negative space, and line.
 I also learned some new phrases to describe the long line of the body from shoulder to hip: “the line of action, the bow of the torso, and the C-curve.”
 I enjoyed thinking in terms of active lines.
 These lines are alive, humming with tension like an archery bow and curved like fruit in a bowl.

 Even though I had trouble visualizing the planes of the body and understanding what Paul meant when he said, “Let the interior shapes guide you the exterior,” by the end of the evening I had two sketches I particularly liked.
-In addition, I anticipate adding a few more when the class finishes next week.

 Reflecting on my experience as a novice student of drawing, I am very grateful for such a stimulating class that taught me to have faith in my learning potential.
 I especially appreciate the invitation to look at objects, space, form, and light in fresh ways.
 What a gift to an artist and a writer!